 The California False Claims Act is a complicated piece of legislation that addresses various kinds of misconduct.
 It was enacted to protect the state from financial fraud and to provide an avenue for recovering public funds that were wrongfully obtained or distributed.

 Unless you have considerable legal or financial experience, the Act may read like it’s written in Latin—and a portion of it actually is.
 The “qui tam” section is short for “qui tam pro domino rege quam pro se ipso in hac parte sequitur,” which essentially translates to “the man who brings an action for the king as well as for himself.”

 In English, qui tam refers to a kind of whistleblower suit that allows workers to file a claim against their employer on behalf of the state if their employer embezzled or fraudulently obtained government funds.
-If you think your employer is committing fraud against the state and you want to know more about your rights when reporting it, turn to the Law Offices of Joel W. Baruch, P.C.
+If you think your employer is committing fraud against the state and you want to know more about your rights when reporting it, turn to the Law Office of Joel W. Baruch, P.C.

 Our attorneys have litigated more than 200 trials, and we have a high win rate because of the personalized attention we devote to each and every case.
 Call 949-864-9662 to schedule a consultation with an Irvine employment law attorney.

 A qui tam lawsuit is a suit that a private citizen files on behalf of a government entity against a party that attempted to obtain public funds via fraudulent means.
 Such cases are especially common among employees who work under government contracts.